IIT-EnergySystemModels/openTEPES/doc/rst/Download.rst

    2. **Remark:** if Anaconda or Miniconda was installed previously, please check that python is registered in the environment variables.
 2. **Packages and Solver**:

-   1. Launch a new command prompt (Windows: Win+R, type "cmd", Enter)
+   1. Launch a new Anaconda prompt
    2. Install `CBC solver <https://github.com/coin-or/Cbc>`_ via `Conda <https://anaconda.org/conda-forge/coincbc>`_ by ``conda install -c conda-forge coincbc``.
 If you have any problem about the installation, you can also follow the steps that are shown in this `link <https://coin-or.github.io/user_introduction.html>`_.
    3. Install openTEPES via pip by ``pip install openTEPES``